 A Eurobond is a bond issued offshore by governments or corporates denominated in a currency other than that of the issuer's country.
 Eurobonds are usually long-term debt instruments.

 Eurobonds are typically denominated in US Dollars (USD).
-Euro, Japanese Yen, Swiss Francs and other currency denominated Eurobonds are also available.
+Euro, Pound, Japanese Yen, Swiss Francs and other currency denominated Eurobonds are also available.

 Features and Advantages